mturk/svcbatch/README.md

 working directory and creates an SvcBatch.log file that is used both for internal logging and capturing output from `cmd.exe`

-It also rotates (renames) previous log files if the files are present inside `Logs` directory using the following procedure:
+It also renames previous log files if the files are present inside `Logs` directory using the following procedure:

 ```no-highlight